tideworks/spartan-launcher/README.md

 $ sudo -u my_user /opt/spartan-cfg-ex/spartan-cfg-ex cdcetl -run-forever some.json.gz
 ```

 **Tip:** *Keep in mind that if file paths are passed as arguments to a sub command, the user that the service runs as will need to have access permission established to that file.
-The example programs are not taking real files as arguments - they only serve for illustrating passing various arguments to sub commands.*
+The example programs are not taking real files as arguments - they only serve the purpose of illustrating the passing of various arguments to sub-commands.*

-A `spartan` *singleton* refers to a worker child process sub command that is restricted to being run as a single process at any given time.
-The `Spartan.isFirstInstance()` API is used to establish a fence around the core activity of the singleton sub command.
+A `spartan` *singleton* refers to a worker child process sub-command that is restricted to being run as a single process at any given time.
+The `Spartan.isFirstInstance()` API is used to establish a fence around the core activity of the singleton sub-command.

-The normal posture is that multiple instances of a worker child process sub command can be invoked to run concurrently.
-The sub command `genetl` is an example of a command that can be invoked to run many times concurrently; can try it out by using the same command line as above but change `cdcetl` to `genetl` (will have to start another terminal to run each sub command, or else use a utility such as GNU Screen).
+The normal posture is that multiple instances of a worker child process sub-command can be invoked to run concurrently.
+The sub-command `genetl` is an example of a command that can be invoked to run many times concurrently; can try it out by using the same command line as above but change `cdcetl` to `genetl` (will have to start another terminal to run each sub-command, or else use a utility such as GNU Screen).
 All of these child processes will be listed by the `status` command - `spartan` keeps track of when these child processes are launched and when they terminate so the status stays updated automatically.

-**NOTE:** *Currently the `spartan` client mode does not respond to Control-C - the child process at the other end of the pipe it is reading from can instead be caused to terminate by using `kill -TERM` on its pid, which the client mode will sense as the pipe will indicate no more input to be read.*
+**NOTE:** *Currently the `spartan` client mode allows Control-C for ending a session with a child process at the other end of the pipe.
+Control-C termination is disallowed if the other end of the pipe is the supervisor process.
+When Control-C is handled a signal is sent to the child process to tell it to terminate.
+This is disallowed, though, when the other process would be the supervisor process of the service itself.*

 ## `spartan` road map - a hat tip to reactive programming

-Spartan has been in production use for over a year, but its development began back in 2015.
+Spartan has been in production use for going on two years, but its development began back in 2015.
 It originated when C++11 and Java 8 were new.
-Now C++17 and Java 10 are the latest.
+Now C++17 and Java 10 are the latest and Java 11 is eminent and C++20 a year away.
 In the Java community, the Jetbrains Kotlin language has been making an impact (with quite the boost from Google's adoption of Kotlin for Android programming).

-- For the time being the `spartan` C++11 code base will remain compileable in g++ 4.8.2 as that has been sufficient for its functionality.
+- For the time being the `spartan` C++11 code base will remain compileable in g++ 4.8.x as that has been sufficient for its functionality and yields relatively small binaries when the C++ standard library is statically linked.
 - It's possible that `spartan` might support Kotlin as is but no attempt has been made to try it out yet (not using Kotlin in the day job so hasn't been a priority).
 - Java 8 is the only Java language version supported so far.
 Yet Java 10 is here now and will definitely be important to support.
 That will require a new round of significant development and testing effort (making sure to support Java modularity introduced in Java 9).
-- Implement Control-C (SIGINT signal) handling for the `spartan` client mode
-    - *it needs to convey SIGTERM to child process at other end of pipe, or if is reading from the supervisor, should just break off reading its output*
 - Miscellaneous improvements (relatively easy enhancements):
     - provide for special variables that can be used in the `config.ini` file to denote the `spartan` install directory path and the directory path where the symbolic link is located
     - `spartan` private environment variable `SPARTAN_JAVA_HOME` that will take precedence over `JAVA_HOME` if it is defined

-- Spartan Java API to allow for authentication as a Linux user
-    - *current security model is pretty simple - this prys the door open to greater complexity, so very iffy on this feature*
+**THIS IS NOW IMPLEMENTED!** ==>>

-- Addition of a new, enhanced, reactive programming API, loosely based on the Java-9-introduced `java.util.concurrent.Flow` interfaces.
-This reactive API is specifically for invoking worker child process sub commands.
+- Addition of a new, enhanced, reactive-styled programming API, loosely based on the Java-9-introduced `java.util.concurrent.Flow` interfaces.
+This reactive programming influenced API is specifically for invoking worker child process sub commands.
 A new `invoke` method will return an extended `InvokeResponseEx` object:

 ```java
   class InvokeResponse {